Frisians in Peril: Cast

+Production

+Willi Krause, under the name Peter Hagen, directed a film adapting the novel by Werner Kartwig.

+Release

+The film was one of the few to be directly distributed by the Nazi Party.
+It was approved by the censors on 15 November 1935, and premiered in Berlin on 19 November.
+It was banned in 1939 shortly before the Molotov–Ribbentrop Pact due to its strong anti-Soviet message.
+It was unbanned after the German invasion of the Soviet Union in 1941, and re-released under the title Red Storm over the Village.

 Motifs

-Despite Nazi hostility to religion, a cynical piece of anti-Communist propaganda depicts the Communists as posting obscene anti-religious posters, and the Frisians as piously declaring that all authority comes from God.
+A cynical piece of anti-Communist propaganda depicts the Communists as posting obscene anti-religious posters, and the Frisians as piously declaring that all authority comes from God.

-The portrayal of Kommissar Tschernoff does not conform to the heavy-handed depiction of Communists as brutal and murderous in such films as Flüchtlinge; he is truly and passionately in love with Mette, and only with her death does he unleash his soldiers.
+The portrayal of Kommissar Tschernoff does not conform to the heavy-handed depiction of Communists as brutal and murderous in such films as Flüchtlinge; he is truly and passionately in love with Mette, and only in response her death does he unleash his soldiers.
 A villager objects to the affair on the grounds that even though her mother was Russian, her father's Frisian blood "outweighs" foreign blood, and therefore she must not throw herself at a foreigner.
-Her murder is presented as in accordance with the Nazi principle of "race defilement."
+Her murder is presented as just retribution for her violation of the Nazi principle of "race defilement."

-Ban and reversal

-After the Molotov–Ribbentrop Pact, in 1939, the film was banned; in 1941, after the invasion of Russia, it was reissued under its new title.